fruitofwisdom/BracketToMe/README.md

 * Three-Point Percentage
 * Free Throw Percentage

-These stats are then fed in to various equations that can be tweaked with weights to predict an NCAA tournmanet bracket.
+These stats are then fed in to various equations that can be tweaked with weights to predict an NCAA tournament bracket.